microsoft/datadrivenmodel/README.md

   workspace_setup: True
 ```

-When training with a brain, make sure that your scenario definitions include both `initial_state` values and/or `episode_inits` values.
-The `initial_state` values will get overwritten by the values from Inkling when they keys match.
-If that poses difficult, you can populate `initial_states_mapper`.
+When training with a brain using the Bonsai platform, make sure that your scenario definitions include both `initial_states` values and/or `episode_inits` values (`episode_inits` will most likely correspond to the configuratino values in `augmented_cols` of your `data.yaml`).
+The `initial_states` values and the `episode_inits` values will get overwritten by the provided scenario values from Inkling when the keys match.

+You can also provide a dictionary `initial_states_mapper` describing how to map Inkling scenario parameters to initial state values in your simulator.

 ```yaml
 initial_states_mapper: